-Due to the fact that electrical elements are present in nearly all workplaces – and that unchecked electric current can prove fatal – the Occupational Safety and Health Administration (OSHA) maintains a series of rules designed to help companies keep their employees safe from shocks and other related hazards.
+Due to the fact that electrical elements are present in nearly all workplaces – and that unchecked electric current can prove fatal – the Occupational Safety and Health Administration (OSHA) maintains a series of rules designed to help companies keep their employees safe from electric shocks and other related hazards.

 There are several ways for electricity to prove dangerous in the workplace, with OSHA singling out equipment that is unsafe or not installed correctly, as well as risky environmental factors and suboptimal practices and norms.
 OSHA standards regarding safe electrical practices are based on a code put together by the National Fire Protection Association.
 No matter the exact purpose or description of your facility, you should focus on how to apply these standards to keep your employees safe during their day-to-day tasks.